aws-samples/amazon-sagemaker-drift-detection/ACTIONS.md

   --output text
 ```

-The GitHub Actions workflow has three stages: Model build, Deploy to staging, and Deploy to production.
-Each has their on [environment](https://docs.github.com/en/actions/reference/environments) which secrets and optional protection rules.
+### Jobs

+This sample includes a `Build and Deploy` [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) workflow with contains the following jobs
+1. The `Build Model` job will create or update a SageMaker Model Build Pipeline using AWS CloudFormation.
+2. The `Batch` jobs will create or update a SageMaker Pipeline to run Batch Scoring for Staging and Production environments.
+3. The `Deploy` jobs will deploy SageMaker Endpoints to Staging and Production environments.

+These jobs are configured to run against a specific [environment](https://docs.github.com/en/actions/reference/environments) which contains both secrets and optional *protection rules*.

+![Execution Role](docs/github-actions-workflow.png)

+### Environments

-1. `development` This is the environment in which runs your Model Build and starts the SageMaker pipeline execution, and on completion it will publish a model to the Registry.
-It is recommend you run this on `pull_request` and `push`.
+1. `development` environment in which runs your `Build Model` job and starts the SageMaker pipeline execution.
+On completion this pipeline will publish a model to the Registry.
+It is recommend you run this on `pull_request` and `push` events.
-1. `staging` This second stage deploys your Staging endpoint.
-It is recommend you run this on commit to the `development` branch and configure a *protection rule* to continue after you have approved the model in the SageMaker Model Registry.
-1. `prod` This final stage deploys you Production Endpoint.
-It is recommend you this on commit the `main` branch with a *protection rule* to require approval after Staging endpoint has been tested.
+2. `staging` and `batch-staging` environments will enable you to run the `Batch` and `Deploy` jobs respectively in staging.
+  * You should configure a *protection rule* for data science team so this job is delayed until the latest model has been approved in the SageMaker model registry.
+  3. `prod` and `batch-prod` environments will enable you to run the `Batch` and `Deploy` jobs respectively in production.
+  * You should configure a *protection rule* for your operations team which will approve this only once they are happy that the staging environment has been tested.

 For each of the environments you will require setting up the following secrets.
-1. Create a secret named `AWS_REGION` defaulted to region `us-east-1`
 1. Create a secret named `AWS_ACCESS_KEY_ID` containing the `AccessKeyId` value returned above.
 1. Create a secret named `AWS_SECRET_ACCESS_KEY` containing in the `SecretAccessKey` value returned above.
-1. Create a secret named `AWS_SAGEMAKER_ROLE` containing the `SageMakerRoleArn` output in the setup stack.
+1. Create a secret named `AWS_SAGEMAKER_ROLE` containing the ARN for the `AmazonSageMakerServiceCatalogProductsUseRole` in your account.

-If you configure *protection rules* for you environments, you will need to click **Review deployments** to approve the next stage as show below:

-![Execution Role](docs/github-actions-workflow.png)

-When the workflow successfully completes, you will have both Endpoints deployed in staging and production, with drift detection enable which will trigger re-training on drift.
+When the workflow successfully completes, drift detection is configured to trigger re-training on drift detection in the production batch pipeline or real-time endpoint.